News and Events: Latest News

 The Dorchester Town Chaplaincy team wants to recruit more people who can offer support and encouragement for shop workers, market traders, shoppers and anybody working in the town of Dorchester.
 The team is drawn from members of local churches.
 Each week chaplains visit the town centre.
 It is an initiative of Churches Together in Dorchester, backed by Dorchester BID and Dorchester Town Council.
 See the Dorchester Chaplains information sheet for more information, including the possibility of joining an introductory training session.

-It is now a year since Traidcraft went into administration, and their own brand products are, sadly, no longer available.
+It is now some time since Traidcraft went into administration.
+However, a limited number of their own brand products have been re-launched by Transform Trade, including tea bags, greetings cards and toilet rolls.
 The United Church remains committed to Fair Trade, and we continue to use Fair Trade tea and coffee at church events.
 The Church shop stocks many Fair Trade items, including Divine chocolate, cocoa, coffee, peanut butter, honey, Fair Trade cards and gifts.
 Thank you for your support.

 This website uses cookies to ensure you get the best experience on our website.